reznov11/flaznov/README.md

 Flaznov
 ============

-Project to generate a dynamic flask application.
+Project to generate a dynamic Flask application.

 **Note:** The project is assuming that you have installed pip and virtualenv on your machine , so please if you dont have them, install them before you use it , in later versions i'll make a function that installs them if they are not exists .